Cobus-Redelinghuys/FJ-Redelinghuys-MSc-Genetic-Algorithm-with-Temporal-Logic-for-Automated-Assessment/README.md

   The GA component of GATLAM can be accessed in the GA branch.

 - **Interpreter**
-  An example of an interpreter can be accessed in the Interpreter, Mock_Interpreter or Real_Interpreter branches.
+  An example of an interpreter can be accessed in the Interpreter, Mock-Interpreter or Real-Interpreter branches.

 - **Error Pools**
-  The error pools that were used for hyperparameter tuning and comparison experiments can be found in the Error Pools branch.
+  The error pools that were used for hyperparameter tuning and comparison experiments can be found in the Error-Pools branch.

+- **Example Feedback**
+  An example of the feedback that was generated during experimentation with the student code can be found in the ExampleFeedback branch.